Limb Lengthening.us

 Dr. Dror Paley and Dr. John Birch et al’s research paper was awarded best Clinical Paper Award at the 25th Annual Pediatric

-superankle procedure) achieves functional and psychologic results as good or better than amputation and
+procedure) achieves functional and psychologic results as good or better than amputation and comparable to normal.

 Title: Limb Reconstruction or Amputation for Severe Fibular Deficiency: A Two-Center Comparison of Psychosocial Adjustment,